01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 57 / 69

-57) What is one risk factor associated with the utilization of physical intervention from the options below?
+57) What is a potential risk factor associated with the use of physical intervention from the options provided?

 58 / 69